CaroHanh/Stack-Overflow-Developer-Survey/README.md

 Massive, heartfelt thanks to all Stack Overflow contributors and lurking developers of the world who took part in the survey this year.
 We value your generous participation more than you know. <3

+# The Stack OverFlow Developers Survey - 2023